“It’s not really the middle of nowhere.” That’s what I find myself saying whenever someone declares, “I’d never go on a transatlantic cruise.”

 Wine tasting events have expanded into single-malt scotch, craft beer and tequila tastings, too.
 There is a fee but what else do you have to do?

-2. Smell the roses
+2. Stop to smell the roses

 If you find yourself on the verge of activity-overload, scout out a quiet spot to watch the sea.
 I usually search for both an indoor viewing area as well as an outdoor, wind-blocked vantage point.
 Sunny days with millpond seas do exist on the Atlantic Ocean.